stat6250-s17/course-questions-wiki/week-05/README.md

 - Question (dlee117−stat6250): Even though it looks redundant to have the same variables in both the RETAIN and KEEP statements, why is this necessary?
 - Question (kveng−stat6250): Is there any statement that would incorporate both RETAIN and KEEP into a single process?
 - *Question* (lwang30-stat6250): Except the data step, is there any other statement where the program data vector (PDV) will be used in SAS ?
+- Question (aoneill2−stat6250): Can a retain statement be sufficient in itself, given that it specifies the order of the existing variables?
+- Answer (aoneill2−stat6250): No, a retain statement must always be accompanied by either a "keep" or "drop" statement.
+The retain statement only specifies order, wherease the "keep' or "drop" statement determines the existence of the variables in the program.